-Most recently I have lectured at Queen's University Belfast, and completed an Irish Research Council fellowship in the Royal Irish Academy.
+I lecture in medieval history at University College Dublin.
+From 2017-2019 I lectured at Queen's University Belfast, before which I completed an Irish Research Council fellowship in the Royal Irish Academy.
 I have worked with a number of institutes including the Discovery Programme, the UCD Mícheál Ó Cléirigh Institute and the Royal Society of Antiquaries of Ireland.
 Through these bodies I have been involved in a variety of research projects including the Irish government-sponsored Louvain 400 celebrations.

 Elizabeth Dawson (Professional Historian)

 * Assistant Administrator, Royal Society of Antiquaries of Ireland; January-October 2010.

 I currently teach at the School of History, University College Dublin.
 Here I teach various modules focusing on medieval Ireland.
 I have also taught at Queen's University Belfast, and at the Department of Theology, St Patrick's College, Maynooth.
 This teaching has included research-led topics as well as broad survey courses.

 * Participant in the Leverhume funded Converting the Isles project run by the Department of Anglo-Saxon, Norse and Celtic, University of Cambridge.